nanopb/nanopb/docs/reference.rst

                                floats in big-endian format.
 Mixed-endian
                                systems (different layout for ints and floats) are currently not supported.
-NANOPB_INTERNALS               Set this to expose the field encoder functions
-                               that are hidden since nanopb-0.1.3.
-Starting
-                               with nanopb-0.2.4, this flag does nothing.
-Use the newer functions that have better interface.
 PB_ENABLE_MALLOC               Set this to enable dynamic allocation support
                                in the decoder.
 PB_MAX_REQUIRED_FIELDS         Maximum number of required fields to check for